 Best of all, once you have the rice cooked and the other ingredients assembled, you are only 5 food-processor minutes away from serving this lovely side dish.

 The cucumber gives a nice refreshing surprise and sweet flavor.
-The Nut Pesto Green Rice goes beautifully with a dish like Black Bean Sweet Potato Chili (link here).
+The Nut Pesto Green Rice is perfect paired with a dish like Black Bean Sweet Potato Chili.

 For the rice: